 The range-topping 2.0T Prestige adds a navigation system, a 14-speaker, 505-watt Bang & Olufsen premium sound system, rear parking sensors, an advanced key system and adaptive xenon headlights with LED daytime running lights.

 Notable options include adaptive cruise control, blind-spot monitoring and Audi Drive Select, which offers a variety of different suspension, steering, transmission and engine calibrations.

 The S line Style package brings 18-inch 10-spoke design wheels, all-season tires, Audi Xenon plus front lighting, dynamic headline range adjustment, LED taillights, high-gloss aluminum exterior window trim, S line fender badgers, S line bumpers, side sill blades, and stainless steel door sills with an S line badge.

 The Black Optic package includes black exterior touches and 19-inch Titanium Rotor-design wheels.

 Premium Plus buyers can order the Technology package, which bundles MMI Navigation plus, Audi connect, parking system plus and Audi side assist, as well as a Sport plus package is also offered.

 All A4 models are fitted with dual front, side thorax and side curtain airbags along with stability and traction control systems and electronic brake-force distribution with brake assist.

 Optional on Prestige-trim models is Audi side assist, which monitors blind spots and fast-approaching vehicles.

-The Audi A4 is targeted at the perennial gold standard of sports sedans, the BMW 3-Series, as well as the improved Mercedes-Benz C-Class, the slightly larger Cadillac CTS and the luxurious Lexus IS 250.
+The Audi A4 is targeted at the perennial gold standard of sports sedans, the BMW 3 Series, as well as the Mercedes-Benz C-Class, the Cadillac ATS and the Lexus IS.